 1. Cropping Portrait Photos

-When photographing a portrait, always look at the person from the front to capture a good close up.
+When photographing a portrait, always look at the person from the front to capture a good close-up.
 You might want to frame your shot after the model poses and then take the shot.

-The important thing about framing portrait shots is, never crop the joints of the body such as feet, arms, hands, knees, make sure to leave some headspace and leg space when you compose and frame your shot.
+The important thing about framing portrait shots is, never to crop the joints of the body such as feet, arms, hands, or knees, make sure to leave some headspace and leg space when you compose and frame your shot.
 Always try to keep the eye level at the same spot on the subject, even if they look over the shoulder or slightly away from you.

 Using the Rule of thirds grid line will be able to help with the composition and framing of your subject.
 You’ll get the best results if you do this.